shadown/Commenter/README.md

 ## Configuration

-Open Commenter.sublime-settings and customize the setting as you please.
+Open Commenter.sublime-settings and customize the setting as you want.

 ```
 {